On a call, talking to someone on the internet, or talking to some friend or family in real life, you often get to hear these three words:

 You know what is pun.
 Well, if you do not know let me tell you.

 Pun is a joke that is deliberately made to have more than one possible meaning.
-It is like word play.
+It is like a wordplay.

-Some people, just with an intention of kidding with someone, would say, “Bare with me!”
+Some people, just with an intention of kidding someone, would say, “Bare with me!”

-The intention in that case is totally pun.
-Here are some pun-intended sentences to give you a better sense of clarity about all types of bears and bares.
+The intention, in that case, is totally pun.
+Here are some pun-intended sentences to give you a better sense of clarity about many bears and bares.